isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2021-05-20-World-Accreditation-Day.md

 IAF and ILAC will also be releasing three videos with the themes of people, planet and prosperity by 15 May 2021.

+WAD 2021 - Meeting the needs of people - Accreditation: Supporting the implementation of SDGs

+WAD 2021 - Protecting the planet - Accreditation: Supporting the implementation of SDGs

+WAD 2021 - Building prosperity - Accreditation: Supporting the implementation of SDGs